Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Conclusion and Future Work

 Future work towards improving the performance of this prototype can include an in-depth investigation of specific material properties (e.g. stiffness and damping) to embed into the compliant joints to optimize its dynamic behavior.
 Refining the manufacturing process can also help to reduce the uncertainty we observed in material properties as well as kinematics.

 We also depend on the HTC Vive motion tracking system for configuration estimation.
 This is not ideal, especially for whole-arm manipulation tasks, as occlusions and accidental contact with trackers is likely.
-For this work, we were careful to choose configurations that minimize this issue, but incorporating an on-board configuration sensing method would be valuable.

-Adding a predictive control scheme can allow the arms to move more dynamically, faster than what the adaptive controller presented here is able to stabilize.
-While it does compensate for uncertainty well without any dynamic model, it is still purely reactive and inherently limited in dynamic performance for potential tasks like throwing or hammering.
-In some sense, the control method limits the capabilities of the hardware, which is capable of very dynamic movements.
-The combination of adaptive and predictive control is extremely promising for this type of robot, though the role of a model needs to be investigated thoroughly.
-Work is currently underway to enable more dynamic manipulation tasks like throwing \cite{Zwane2024}.
+Future work will include embedding length sensors as shown in \cite{Allen_Rupert_Duggan_Hein_Albert_2020, ChristianPCC} into the joints to eliminate the need for an external motion capture system and measure non-constant curvature loading cases.

-Additionally, future research on outfitting Baloo with tactile sensing skin to perform closed-loop control during whole-body manipulation tasks should enable more advanced and complex bi-manual and whole-body manipulation.
+Additionally, future research on outfitting Baloo with tactile sensing skin to close the loop during whole-body manipulation tasks should enable more advanced and complex bi-manual and whole-body manipulation.
 We expect that using fabric-based tactile sensing in a closed loop \cite{day2018scalable}, as opposed to the open-loop trajectories used in this work, will be essential to enabling improved manipulation capabilities.
 We also anticipate that the addition of onboard cameras could be used for both proprioception (e.g. observing passive arm deformations) as well as exteroception (e.g. object pose estimation or grasp planning).

 Implementing control loops or learned policies using these additional sensing modalities could open the door to a wide variety of open-world manipulation capabilities that have so far been impossible.